DFE-Digital/register-early-career-teachers/documentation/service-rules/grant-funding-summary.md

--   If the replacement mentor did receive an instalment, the replacement mentor can also receive the same instalment if they are linked to a second ECT
+-   If the replacement mentor did receive an instalment, the replacement mentor can also receive the same instalment if they are linked to a second ECT (to cover for the mentoring of both ECTs).

-### What is the journey for Beneficiaries?
+### What is the journey for Beneficiaries (mentors, school induction tutors and ECTs)?

 1. School induction tutors register mentors with DfE using manage training for ECTs